KaiPereira/KaiNC-Mill-V1/journal/CNC Machine Journal - Started April 27th.md

 ![[Pasted image 20250507210757.png]]

-Then I simply mounted it using another hole for reference using a fastened mate and now we have a moving gantry.
+Then I simply mounted it using another hole for reference using a fastened mate and now we have a fixed gantry.

 ![[Pasted image 20250507210841.png]]

-While this all looks pretty good, there's LOTS OF PROBLEMS, here's a couple:
+**While this all looks pretty good, there's LOTS OF PROBLEMS, here's a couple:**
 - Enough clearance for the screws and the proper space for a clean chamfer.
 - The rails probably need to be longer so the mil can touch the middle of the base-plate along the Y axis
 - Slight misalign of the screw holes for some weird reason (shown below)